By Michael Gold

-"Chinese families are still very traditional," said Jennifer Lu of the counselling group Taiwan Tongzhi Hotline Association and one of the hosts on the centre stage.
-"People still emphasise having an heir and passing on the family name."
+"Chinese families are still very traditional," said Jennifer Lu of the counseling group Taiwan Tongzhi Hotline Association and one of the hosts on the center stage.
+"People still emphasize having an heir and passing on the family name."

-On a cool autumn day, the 11th annual parade was marked by colourful costumes, plenty of exposed skin, musical performances and vendors lining the route to and from the city hall.
+On a cool autumn day, the 11th annual parade was marked by colorful costumes, plenty of exposed skin, musical performances and vendors lining the route to and from the city hall.

 Sexual-orientation education is a part of the primary school curriculum and LGBT individuals enjoy legal protection from hiring discrimination and other forms of prejudice.

 "Korea is much more conservative," said South Korean national Carmen Yoon, a first-time attendee.
-"I hope Taiwan will legalise gay marriage and we can follow their example."
+"I hope Taiwan will legalize gay marriage and we can follow their example."